cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Ubuntu Install.md

 > adb shell

 If all went well you should see the Lyra shell prompt.
+Either way, welcome back to 1995 computing.